 It also prevents some of the crystallization effects that make PET more prone to being brittle.
 It adds some features to PET which makes PETG also a good material for 3D printing.

 Recycled PET Filament

-While PET is not biodegradable it is a popular material because it can be recycled completely making it a great material for water bottles and other containers.
+While PET is not biodegradable it is popular because it can be recycled completely making it a great material for water bottles and other containers.
 It is being recycled at an industrial scale.
 There are plenty of stores that offer recycled PET filaments for those who want to use a material that is specifically recycled.

 If you want to do your share in conserving the environment, get a recycled filament.

 Pet Filament Extruder

 For those who want to recycle PET for themselves, it is possible to do that with the help of a PET filament extruder.
 There are plenty of extruders available on the market both for hobbyists and professionals.